PurpleAbi/ranking-project/README.md

 ### Backend
 1. Make sure you have **Java 17+** and **MySQL** installed.
 2. Create and API KEY for the external API here : <https://www.omdbapi.com/apikey.aspx> (choose the FREE option)\
-   2.1 Set the variable in application.properties `OMDBAPI_KEY` with the value of your generated api key, which you'll receive via email.
+   2.1 Set the variable `OMDBAPI_KEY` in `application.properties` with the value of your generated api key, which you'll receive via email.
 4. Database Setup:\
-   2.1 Ensure MySQL is running properly\
+   2.1 Ensure MySQL is running properly.\
-   2.2 The default MYSQL credentials in the application.properties are set to root and password.\
+   2.2 The default MYSQL credentials in the `application.properties` are set to root and password.\
       To use your own credentials, set these environment variables:\
            - `MYSQL_USERNAME`\
            - `MYSQL_PASSWORD`\